 The Business Principles are an integral part of the contracts of employment of all Triodos Bank co-workers.
 In addition, the Business Principles are included in the introduction programme for new co-workers.
 The principles have been drawn up in consultation with the Board of SAAT and the Supervisory Board.

 The Dutch Corporate Governance Code (the Code) only applies to organisations whose shares are listed on a regulated market.
-Even though Triodos Bank's depository receipts are not listed on any regulated market, we choose to endorse and comply with the principles and best practices of the Code.
-Although Triodos Bank generally complies with the principles and best practices of the Code, it has opted to conciously differ from it in several specific instances.
+Even though Triodos Bank's depository receipts are not listed on any regulated market, it chooses to endorse and comply with the principles and best practices of the Code.
+Although Triodos Bank generally complies with the principles and best practices of the Code, it has opted to consciously differ from it in several specific instances.

 The Executive Board of Triodos Bank has drafted a Corporate Governance Code Statement in accordance with the Dutch Decree implementing further accounting standards for the content of annual reports dated 23 December 2004 (as amended on 20 March 2009).
 This statement forms part of the 2015 Annual Report and is valid as of its date.
 The statement can be found in the online annual report and at www.triodos.com/statements.

 The Dutch Banking Code ('Banking Code') came into force as of January 1, 2010 and has been revised in 2014.
 The Banking Code is part of a package of new developments for the banking industry called ‘Future Oriented Banking’ introduced by the Dutch Bankers’ Association (NVB).
 The package includes, besides the revised Banking Code, a Social Charter and rules of conduct associated with the Dutch bankers’ oath.